Universal Insurance Holdings Reports Fourth Quarter 2021 Results

-- The net loss and loss adjustment expense ratio increased 16.6 points for the quarter and 10.6 points for the year.
-Quarterly and full year drivers for 2020 include:
+- The net loss and loss adjustment expense ratio increased 6.6 points for the quarter, but improved 6.9 points for the year.
+Quarterly and full year drivers for 2021 include:

-Total services revenue increased 14.5% for the quarter and 17.6% for the full year.
-The increase was driven by commission revenue earned on ceded premiums and an increase in policy fees due to an increase in volume, partially offset by other revenue.
+Total services revenue increased 6.0% for the quarter and 10.0% for the full year.
+The increases were driven by commission revenue earned on ceded premiums, partially offset by a decrease in policies fees due to a decrease in volume and other revenue.

-During the fourth quarter, the Company repurchased approximately 193 thousand shares at an aggregate cost of $2.4 million.
-For the full year, the Company repurchased approximately 1.6 million shares at an aggregate cost of $28.9 million.
-The Company’s current share repurchase authorization program has $19.4 million remaining as of December 31, 2020 and runs through November 3, 2022.
+For the full year, the Company repurchased approximately 117 thousand shares at an aggregate cost of $1.6 million.
+The Company’s current share repurchase authorization program has $17.8 million remaining as of December 31, 2021 and runs through November 3, 2022.

 Conference Call and Webcast